Founders and Directors

 Email: PGSwack@comcast.net

-Gregg Swackhamer taught physics at Prairie School, after retiring in 2009 from Glenbrook North High School in Northbrook, Illinois.
-He works on combatting naive conceptions about the energy concept and on incorporating elementary particle physics into the first year physics program in collaboration with the QuarkNet Project, and on developing model-centered freshman physics and AP-C cources.
+Gregg Swackhamer teaches physics in Phoenix starting in 2013.
+He taught physics at Prairie School, after retiring in 2009 from Glenbrook North High School in Northbrook, Illinois.
+He works on combatting naive conceptions about the energy concept.
+He incorporated elementary particle physics into the first year physics program in collaboration with the QuarkNet Project; and he developed a model-centered AP-C course.

 M. Colleen Megowan